karenheyn/MakeupBomb/README.md

 # Under Reconstruction V.2 coming soon!

-this website is currently under reconstruction for UI improvement.
+this app is currently under reconstruction for UI improvements and increased performance.